yasserounaha/ALXCapstone/advanced_features_and_security/LibraryProject/README.md

 CSRF and session cookies are secured over HTTPS with CSRF_COOKIE_SECURE = True and SESSION_COOKIE_SECURE = True.
 These settings are configured to enhance the security of the application by mitigating risks associated with XSS, CSRF, and other common web vulnerabilities.
+### HTTPS and Security Measures
+To secure the Django application, several HTTPS and security measures have been implemented:

+HTTPS Redirection: All HTTP requests are automatically redirected to HTTPS using SECURE_SSL_REDIRECT = True.
+HSTS (HTTP Strict Transport Security): HSTS is enabled for one year (SECURE_HSTS_SECONDS = 31536000) to ensure that browsers only communicate with the server over HTTPS.
+Secure Cookies: Session and CSRF cookies are secured to only be transmitted over HTTPS using SESSION_COOKIE_SECURE = True and CSRF_COOKIE_SECURE = True.
+Secure Headers: Additional headers like X_FRAME_OPTIONS, SECURE_CONTENT_TYPE_NOSNIFF, and SECURE_BROWSER_XSS_FILTER are configured to protect against common web vulnerabilities.
+Deployment Configuration: SSL/TLS certificates have been configured for HTTPS support, ensuring that all data between clients and the server is encrypted.